ChloeNixon/password1234567891/README.md

 Hello!
-My name is Chloe, I am an undergrad majoring in computer science.
-I do code here :)
+My name is Chloe, I do code here :) I am an undergraduate student who has junior-level knowledge in computer science as well as experience in web development and React applications.
+I am open to any and all types of new projects, feel free to look around!